cfernan3/DevOpsProject/MS1-ConfigurationManagement/README.md

 # Experiences
 * ***Jenkins installation*** :While installing Jenkins, a UI setup Wizard runs which demands the initialAdminPassword to be pasted manually.
 While automating the installation, the setup Wizard was an obstacle.
 Hence, the runSetupWizard was disabled in /etc/default/jenkins file by setting the JAVA_ARGS appropriately.
 In addition, the useSecurity was set to false inorder to avoid any manual intervention.
 * ***Jenkins creating a job*** :While creating a job in Jenkins, multiple fields viz.
-Project Name, Source Code Management, Build Triggers
+Project Name, Source Code Management, Build Triggers etc. needs to be entered manually either using CLI or UI.
+Automating this preocess directed us to using the template viz config.xml for each of the jenkins job.
+* ***Jenkin plugins*** :We came across a large number of plugins available for jenkins.
+However, we primarily used git and postbuild-task plugins for source code management and running shell commands post build repectively.
+* ***Triggering build*** :Triggering the build in jenkins automatically was a challenging task.
+However, there were multiple ways of achieving it viz. using jenkins cli plugin or jenkins_job module for ansible.
+We chose the later because we can achieve two task viz creating the job and running the build automatically using the same module.

 # Contribution